rachit-singhal12/Predicting-Titanic-Survivors/README.md

 # Predicting-Titanic-Survivors
-Maching learning project, build using python and model used Descision tree Classifier
+Maching learning project, build using python and model used Decision tree Classifier